-These flourless chocolate cookies are fudgy and cake-like with crispy edges!
-It’s a one-bowl recipe and the perfect emergency treat when you need a healthy dose of chocolatey, warm goodness.
+This healthier cookie is a one-bowl recipe and the perfect emergency treat when you need a healthier dose of chocolatey, warm goodness.

 Imagine perfect flourless cookies made with no powdered sugar, butter, dairy, or eggs.
 How?!
-Well, grab a chair, pull up, and let’s make these!
+Well, pull a chair, and let’s bake!

 Flourless Chocolate Cookie Ingredients